Halitosis Causes, Symptoms and Treatment Guide

-Zinc gluconate is an important ingredient featured in antibacterial mouth rinses, medicated chewing gum and odor-controlling toothpastes, including those produced by TheraBreath.
+Zinc gluconate is an important ingredient featured in antibacterial mouth rinses, oxygenating chewing gum and odor-controlling toothpastes, including those produced by TheraBreath.
 Zinc gluconate is a dietary form of zinc paired with gluconic acid, which is naturally produced by Penicillium and beneficial bacteria as well as fermenting glucose.
 Zinc ingredients are essential for neutralizing the bacteria that cause oral malodors in the first place.
-Medicated throat sprays and mouthwash eliminate bacteria and natural odors rather than covering them up.
+Specialty throat sprays and mouthwash eliminate bacteria and natural odors rather than covering them up.
 However, antibacterial mouthwashes are just part of eliminating odor-causing bacteria.
-At work or during the day, a small toothbrush and travel-sized tube of toothpaste are perfect for removing embedded food particles and the protein that bacteria crave.
+At work or during the day, a small toothbrush, a travel-sized tube of toothpaste, and a small bottle of mouthwash are perfect for removing embedded food particles and the protein that bacteria crave.

 Simple dietary changes can also improve halitosis and eliminate root causes.
 Fruits and vegetables with high fiber content are great for removing biofilm and bacteria.
 Even abrasive cereals like shredded wheat can help remove bacteria growing inside the mouth while benefiting the digestive system as well.
 Fresh or frozen berries are another great food that can create an inhospitable environment for bacteria.
 These fresh fruits are naturally rich in vitamin C, which is excellent for repelling odor-causing bacteria.
 The natural cultures in yogurt are another great way to introduce friendly bacteria into the digestive system.

 Chewing sugar-free gum after meals, at work or during problem times during the day can help control embarrassing breath odors by stimulating the production of saliva and collecting food and bacteria.
-Today, individuals can enjoy the odor-reducing benefits of gum along with friendly bacterial cultures by chewing probiotic gum.
 Effective treatment regimens include solutions that are easy to use every day, after every meal and on the go.
-Portable throat sprays and medicated breath sprays that neutralize odors are a great way to stay on top of the situation, so you have fresh breath for appointments, client consultations and outings with friends.
+Portable throat sprays and alcohol-free breath sprays that neutralize odors are a great way to stay on top of the situation, so you have fresh breath for appointments, client consultations and outings with friends.

 TheraBreath® Products to Treat Halitosis